MikeBrock03/Lifting-The-Bar/README.md

 ```
 ## Javascript

 There are two primary places where Javascript is used in this project.
 First, it is used to add prefilled text as it is not supported by Qualtrics.
-Second, to make custom data fields (either in multiple choice form or in text).
+Second, to make custom data fields (either in multiple-choice form or in text).

 When clicking on a question and opening up "Javascript", you get presented with a blank text box only containing:

 ```
 Qualtrics.SurveyEngine.addOnload(function() {
-	/*Place your JavaScript here to run when the page is onloading*/
+	/*Place your JavaScript here to run when the page is loading*/ });

-});

 Qualtrics.SurveyEngine.addOnReady(function()